-- I. The Foundations of Elections

 - a.
 History of American elections

 - b.
 Role and functions of campaigns

 - c.
 Role of the courts in American elections

 - d.
 The Constitution and election laws

 - e.
 Maryland election laws

 - II.
 Outside Players in Campaigns

 - a.
 Political culture and socialization

 - b.
 Public opinion and role of citizens

 - c.
 Media and politics

 - d.
-Interest groups & political actions committees
+Interest groups and political actions committees

 - e.
-Political parties
+Political Parties

 - III.
 Campaign Organization and Structure

 - a.
 How a campaign is built for victory

 - b.
 Key individuals

 - c.
 The influence of money in the campaign and election process

 - d.
 Ethics and winning